 Registration numbers for ERS Tier 6 members will begin with “6.”
 These members will contribute for their entire careers except for State correction officers, whose contributions cease once they have 30 years of service credit.

 PFRS Tier 6 registration numbers will begin with “0B6.”
 Most PFRS Tier 6 members will contribute for their entire careers.
 However, PFRS Tier 6 members who have accrued the maximum service credit allowed by their retirement plan will no longer be required to contribute.

 In addition, if a new member is covered by a collective bargaining agreement (CBA) that requires you to offer a non-contributory special 20- or 25-year plan, and that CBA was in effect on January 9, 2010, that member will not be required to contribute.
 Any member who joins after the collective bargaining agreement terminates, will be required to contribute.
 You will be responsible for letting us know whether a PFRS Tier 6 employee must contribute by completing the CBA section on the PFRS membership application.

 You must report overtime earnings up to the overtime limit.

-For Tier 6 ERS members, the limit is $15,000 in the State fiscal year ending March 31, 2013.
-You should not report overtime in excess of the $15,000 or deduct retirement contributions from these payments.
+For Tier 6 ERS members, please refer to our Tier 6 overtime limitation chart.
 The limit is adjusted annually based on the Consumer Price Index as of December 31st of the previous year.

 For Tier 6 PFRS members, the limit is 15 percent of salary.